adamchlus/adamchlus.github.io/index.md

 ecosystems at multiple scales (leaf, suborbital and space).
 I use a variety of tools in my research including [field spectrometers](/research/#leaf-level-spectroscopy), [airborne and spaceborne imaging spectrometers](/research/#imaging-spectroscopy) and [lidar](/research/#lidar).
-My research has also required me to design and build custom tools for [collecting samples and making measurements](/research/#tools) and [processing data](/research/#software).
+Along the way I have also designed and built custom tools for [collecting samples and making measurements](/research/#tools) and [processing data](/research/#software).